ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/mouth.md

 ![Alt text](../images/mouth_slidingPlane.jpg)

 !!! warning "Watch Out"
-    Make sure that this spans from almost the symmetry line to as far back as the lip ctrls should go, and ideally a bit further.
+    Make sure that this spans from as far back as the lip ctrls can go, **to the symmetry line and further**.
-    If the lip ctrls or the corner ctrls are doing some very bad jumps or generally some unstable motions, this surface is often not placed well.
+    If later you see that the lip ctrls or the corner ctrls are doing some very bad jumps or generally some unstable motions, this surface is often not placed well.

 ## Upper and Lower Ctrls